hyperledger-archives/sawtooth-rfcs/text/0000-wasm-smart-contracts.md

 Generally speaking, transaction processors can read and write arbitrary global state addresses.
-While restrictions can be placed upon the transaction processor via a couple different existing mechanisms, they are not granular enough to be used in the context of Sabre, since all Sabre contracts would be subject to the same restrictions.
+While restrictions can be placed upon the transaction processor via a couple of different existing mechanisms, they are not granular enough to be used in the context of Sabre, since all Sabre contracts would be subject to the same restrictions.

 Smart contracts and namespaces of global state are not necessarily a one-to-one relationship.
-For example, if we could create separate Sabre smart contracts which provide multiplication and addition operations on the intkey namespace.
+For example, we could create separate Sabre smart contracts which provide multiplication and addition operations on the intkey namespace.
 Both smart contracts would operate on the same intkey namespace.
 Since this is the case, for a fully permissioned system we desire the ability to control access to the namespace independently from the permission to deploy and maintain the smart contracts.

-In Sabre, A namespace registry is used to control permissions related to a namespace.
+In Sabre, a namespace registry is used to control permissions related to a namespace.
 The entry in the namespace registry for a namespace also contains a list of owners, which can be updated through transactions.
 An owner of the namespace can add and remove permissions associated with specific contracts.
-Thus, the owner of the intkey namespace and add permissions which allow the multiplication and addition smart contracts read and write access.
+Thus, the owner of the intkey namespace can add permissions which allow the multiplication and addition smart contracts read and write access.
 This delegates some authority to the smart contract owners; so while the owner of the namespace and owner of the contract are not necessarily the same, there is